The Beginner’s No-Fail Guide to Starting Seeds Indoors

 Legume seedling started indoors

-How to start seeds indoors: a step-by-step guide
+How to start seeds indoors, step-by-step

-Step 1: Gather your seed starting supplies.
+Step 1: Gather your seeds and supplies.

 • Seeds